Restore/create species-rich, semi-natural grassland

 Dutoit T. (1996) Dynamique et gestion des pelouses calcaires de Haute-Normandie.
 Presses Universitaires de Rouen, Rouen, France.Study and other actions tested

-A replicated, controlled study in the winters of 1994-1997 in southern England (Wakeham-Dawson & Aebischer 1998) (same study as (Wakeham-Dawson et al. 1998)) found that Eurasian skylark Alauda arvensis, corn bunting Miliaria calandra and meadow pipit Anthus pratensis were consistently more abundant on arable fields reverted to species-rich chalk grassland than on land reverted to permanent grassland (sown with agricultural grasses), intensively managed permanent grassland or winter wheat fields (25-230 skylarks/km2 on reverted chalk grassland vs 0-11 on other field types, 0.9-4.7 corn buntings/km2 on reverted chalk grassland vs 0-1 on other field types, 3.7-6.1 meadow pipits/km2 on reverted chalk grassland vs 0-4.3 on other field types).
+A replicated, controlled study in the winters of 1994-1997 in southern England, UK (Wakeham-Dawson & Aebischer 1998) (same study as (Wakeham-Dawson et al. 1998)) found that Eurasian skylark Alauda arvensis, corn bunting Miliaria calandra and meadow pipit Anthus pratensis were consistently more abundant on arable fields reverted to species-rich chalk grassland than on land reverted to permanent grassland (sown with agricultural grasses), intensively managed permanent grassland or winter wheat fields (25-230 skylarks/km2 on reverted chalk grassland vs 0-11 on other field types, 0.9-4.7 corn buntings/km2 on reverted chalk grassland vs 0-1 on other field types, 3.7-6.1 meadow pipits/km2 on reverted chalk grassland vs 0-4.3 on other field types).
 Densities of rooks Corvus frugilegus and species richness of plant seeds did not differ across field types.
 However, there were significantly more plant species on reverted chalk grassland than the other field types (7.8-9.2 species/quadrat vs 1.4-5.1 species/quadrat).
 Reverted chalk grassland fields were sown with species such as Festuca spp. and Bromus spp. grasses.
 Fields on forty farms were surveyed.
 Birds were surveyed once during December and January on 217 fields in winter 1994-1995, repeated on 205 fields in winter 1995-1996 and on 225 fields in winter 1996-1997.
 The numbers of grassland birds and types of grazing livestock were recorded.
 In November in the winters of 1995-1996 and 1996-1997, seeds lying on the ground in 31 fields, were sampled in two 0.25 m2 quadrats/field and identified to species.
 Plant species were surveyed in four 0.25 m2 quadrats/field in July-August 1994 and 1996 in 121 and 72 fields.Study and other actions tested

-A replicated, controlled study in spring and summer from 1994 to 1996 in southern England (Wakeham-Dawson et al. 1998) (same study as (Wakeham-Dawson & Aebischer 1998)) found that arable fields reverted to species-rich chalk grassland consistently had higher densities of Eurasian skylark Alauda arvensis than land reverted to permanent grassland (sown with agricultural grasses), intensively managed permanent grassland or winter wheat fields (12-23 skylarks/km2 on reverted chalk grassland fields (16-35 fields) vs 3-12 skylarks/km2 on 16-82 fields of other types).
+A replicated, controlled study in spring and summer from 1994 to 1996 in southern England, UK (Wakeham-Dawson et al. 1998) (same study as (Wakeham-Dawson & Aebischer 1998)) found that arable fields reverted to species-rich chalk grassland consistently had higher densities of Eurasian skylark Alauda arvensis than land reverted to permanent grassland (sown with agricultural grasses), intensively managed permanent grassland or winter wheat fields (12-23 skylarks/km2 on reverted chalk grassland fields (16-35 fields) vs 3-12 skylarks/km2 on 16-82 fields of other types).
 Densities of carrion crows Corvus corone and rooks C. frugilegus were not consistently higher on any field type (0.5-1.9 crows/km2 and 0-14 rooks/km2 on chalk grassland vs 0-1.8 crows/km2 and 0-90 rooks/km2 on other fields).
 Reverted chalk grassland fields were sown with Festuca spp. and Bromus spp. grasses.
 The other field types studied were arable fields reverted to permanent grassland, downland turf (close-cropped, nutrient-poor grassland), permanent grassland, winter wheat, barley, oilseed rape and set-aside.
 Fields on forty farms were surveyed.
 The number and location of singing skylarks were recorded in April-May and June-July in 1994 and 1996 and in May-June 1995.
 The locations of foraging carrion crows and rooks were also recorded in 1994-1996.Study and other actions tested

-A replicated, controlled trial on six Environmentally Sensitive Area sites in England and Wales (Hopkins et al. 1999) found that sowing 35 to 40 plant species increased the number of broadleaved plant species on all sites relative to the control and the number of grass species increased on five of the six sites by the second year.
+A replicated, controlled trial on six Environmentally Sensitive Area sites in England and Wales, UK (Hopkins et al. 1999) found that sowing 35 to 40 plant species increased the number of broadleaved plant species on all sites relative to the control and the number of grass species increased on five of the six sites by the second year.
 The sowing treatments with the most soil disturbance; rotavating and de-turfing, established the most species.
 In year one, there was an average of seven broadleaved species and seven grass species on the control plots, compared to sixteen broadleaved species and ten grass species on the deturfed treatment, which had the strongest increase in species richness.
 The trial was carried out in 1994 on 6 x 4 m plots monitored for the following two years, with four replicates of each treatment on each farm.
 Seven species were successfully introduced by some or all treatments on all sites: yarrow Achillea millefolium, oxeye daisy Leucanthemum vulgare, self-heal Prunella vulgaris and ribwort plantain Plantago lanceolata, black knapweed Centaurea nigra, bird’s-foot trefoil Lotus corniculatus and cat’s ear Hypochoeris radicata.
 Other species, including yellow rattle Rhinanthus minor, failed to establish.Study and other actions tested

-A replicated, controlled trial in Trawsgoed Research Farm, Aberystwyth, Wales (Jones & Hayes 1999) (partly the same study as (Hayes & Tallowin 2007)) found that seedlings established best, and survived best in plots that were cut twice with aftermath grazing by sheep in winter.
+A replicated, controlled trial in Trawsgoed Research Farm, Aberystwyth, Wales, UK (Jones & Hayes 1999) (partly the same study as (Hayes & Tallowin 2007)) found that seedlings established best, and survived best in plots that were cut twice with aftermath grazing by sheep in winter.
 The lowest rates of seedling establishment and plant survival (lower than the control) were in plots cut twice but without grazing.
 The authors conclude that winter grazing is very important when re-introducing plants to restore hay meadows.
 By September 1996, seeds from the local area; yarrow Achillea millefolium, purple betony Stachys officinalis and self-heal Prunella vulgaris had survived better than non-local seeds, with no difference in two other species (black knapweed Centaurea nigra, ribwort plantain Plantago lanceolata).
 The five plant species were sown in October 1994, two years after the management experiment began.
 Fifty seeds of each species and provenance were sown in each of three 1 m2 quadrats/plot.
 Seeds were either gathered from within 8 km or purchased from a seed supplier (from elsewhere in the UK).
 Plants were monitored every month after sowing until April 1995, then in April and September 1996.Study and other actions tested

 Two trials on Monte Generoso, Switzerland (Stampfli & Zeiter 1999) investigated the effects of different plant establishment techniques on an abandoned grassland.
 The controlled trial found that introducing mowing to an abandoned grassland increased the number of plant species after ten years, but the response was slow.
 The replicated controlled trial found that when 12 native grassland species were sown, fewer seedlings emerged in burned plots (average 5.6 seedlings/species/plot after one year) than in plots mown with litter removal before sowing (average 8 seedlings/species/plot).
 Plots mown without litter removal were intermediate (6.1 seedlings/species/plot).
 Mown grassland plots were still dominated by tor grass Brachypodium pinnatum at the end of the experiment.
 Mown plots increased from a total of 46 plant species in 1989 to 68 species in total by 1996-1997.
 The total frequencies of all species other than tor grass stayed low for six years, and increased strongly in the final four years of the experiment.
 The replicated controlled study also found common rockrose Helianthemum nummularium had the lowest seedling emergence (0-0.8 seedlings/plot after one year) and rough hawkbit Leontodon hispidus had the highest (17-24 seedlings/plot after one year).
 After two years, ten of the sown species survived, with the grasses having the highest survival rates (27-36% of seeds germinated).
 No bulbous buttercup Ranunculus bulbosus or meadow clary Salvia pratensis seedlings survived.
 In the controlled study, mowing was resumed in the abandoned grassland in two 100 m2 plots.
 From 1988, one plot was mown twice a year (July and September-October), one was mown in early July only.
 A control plot was not mown.
 Plant species composition was monitored in September-October at 456 point quadrat samples/plot over ten years, from 1988 to 1997.
 In July 1989 and 1995, percentage cover across each whole plot was estimated for plant species.
 In the replicated controlled study, forty-five seeds of each species, hand-collected from a nearby meadow were sown into twenty-four 60 x 60 cm subplots in October 1995.
 Each plot was subject to one of three treatments before sowing (six replicates of each): mowing with removal of mown vegetation, burning or mowing with complete removal of litter.
 For each treatment, a control 60 x 60 cm plot was treated the same but not sown.
 Seedling emergence was recorded every one to five months for the following two years.
 Plots were mown twice in 1996 and 1997.Study and other actions tested